 The major difference between a video game animation and a film animation is that the game is designed to be interactive.
 When you’re watching a film, you can simply sit back and passively enjoy the animation.
 Designers don’t need to program the environment to react to stimuli, because you won’t be able to go in and interact with the video game animation as a viewer.
 In a game environment, all of the actions are dependent on what the user chooses to do.
 When an animator is designing their game using 3D animation software like Autodesk Maya, they’ll need to think about programming these interactive details into the characters and environment of the game.
 Actions are set off by certain motion sequences, using complex animation layering systems.

 Interactivity is built into video games not only in terms of characters interacting with one another, but also of the characters interacting with their environment.
 Video game animators must approach this type of design on several different levels, to provide a more interactive experience for the user.
 Games can have hundreds or even thousands of objects to potentially interact with, each of which must be programmed to be responsive.

 More Complex Characters

 Animated characters in a film are bound to the single story that is told.
-Although cinematic characters can be remarkably lifelike with well-written personalities, characters in video games have to be given added artificial intelligence.
+Although cinematic characters can be remarkably lifelike with well-written personalities, characters in video game animation have to be given added artificial intelligence.
 They can learn behaviours as you play the game, storing past actions and progressing throughout the different levels of the game environment.
-3D software has also allowed video game designers to create the same incredibly lifelike characters that you see in many films, built on human anatomical structures.
+3D animation software has also allowed video game designers to create the same incredibly lifelike characters that you see in many films, built on human anatomical structures.

-Today’s animation software allows film and video game designers alike to create realistic, complex environments and characters.
+Today’s 3D animation software allows film and video game designers alike to create realistic, complex environments and characters.
 Yet what separates these two mediums boils down to interactivity.
 Video game designers must think about these few added features when creating their addictive storylines.